-- 1. For students who are struggling or habitually turn in late work, students must attend after-school support as soon as possible. - 2.
-Students will earn a Core Values Assessment grade that reflects their responsibility for turning in work on time, and will be deducted a half point for every day that an assignment is late. - 3.
-After 5 classes (2 weeks) no assignments will be accepted.
+- 3. Assign students a Core Values Assessment grade that reflects their responsibility for turning in work on time, and deduct a half point for every day that an assignment is late. - 4.
+After 3 classes no assignments will be accepted.
 Teachers should input a zero for assignments that are not turned in.